PAHdb/cookbook/sec_02-fit_a_spectrum.rst

         line 23: Cleanup of 'spectrum'.

-        line 25-29: Display several aspects of the fit.
+        lines 25-29: Display several aspects of the fit.

         line 31: The transitions are intersected with the PAH species in the fit.

-        line 34: The fundamental vibrational transitions are again convolved with Lorentzian profiles having a
+        line 34: The fundamental vibrational transitions are again convolved with Lorentzian profiles having a full-width-at-half-maximum of 20 cm\
-        full-width-at-half-maximum of 20\ :sup:`-1`, but now onto a generated grid from 3-10 micron.
+        :sup:`-1`, but now onto a generated grid from 3-20 micron.

         line 38: The individual PAH spectra are added using weights retrieved from the fit.